A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Minimal compactification

-\begin{remark} The ring $\CO_{X^\sharp}(X)$ is computed through covers by perfectoid spaces and it is equipped with a limit topology from its expression as an equalizer.
-We caution the reader that for a general small v-stack, the global sections $(\CO_{X^\sharp}, \CO_{X^\sharp}^+)(X)$ will not have the preferable properties like being affinoid perfectoid, or Tate etc.
+Here for $\Hom$ we take continuous ring homomorphisms from $\CO_{X}(X)$ to $\CO_{S}(S)$ that maps $\CO^+_{X}(X)$ into $\CO_{S}^+(S)$, where the ring $\CO_{X}(X)$ is computed through covers by perfectoid spaces and it is equipped with a limit topology from its expression as an equalizer. \end{defn} \begin{remark} We caution the reader that for a general small v-stack, the global sections $(\CO_{X}, \CO_{X}^+)(X)$ will not have the preferable properties like being affinoid perfectoid, or Tate etc. \end{remark}

-To perform the above construction, it is not necessary to work with untilted structure sheaves.
-We could have used global sections of the usual structure sheaf, namely the one that restricts to the structure sheaf on a test object, instead of that of its untilt.
-The two constructions agree on affinoid perfectoids by tilting equivalence, but differ in general since tilting is not exact. \end{remark}